firehawkvfx/firehawk/README.md

 in the tf_aws_open vpn module be sure to follow the instructions on its reuired permissions. this will enable storing vpn files for the auto login feature to work.

+### client side openvpn

+before running anything, ensure you follow the instructions of this file and that it is executable without having to enter a password. modules/tf_aws_openvpn/startvpn.sh

+the steps if followed correctly should allowed the script to be executed as the user without entering a password.  if you can't get it to work, test each line and identify if you have made an error in your visudo file.

 ### client side config ###

 Generally the client side ubuntu vm will have these components running so you should start each component in a terminal to observe logs or run them as services